kinsi55/BeatSaber_SongDetails/README.md

 There are also two statically available events on SongDetailsContainer, dataAvailableOrUpdated and dataLoadFailed

-**WHENEVER `dataAvailableOrUpdated` IS CALLED YOU SHOULD INVALIDATE *ANY* REFERENCE YOU HAVE TO ANY SongDetails CLASS**.
+**WHENEVER `dataAvailableOrUpdated` IS CALLED YOU SHOULD INVALIDATE *ANY* REFERENCE YOU HAVE TO ANY SongDetails CLASS** (Except for the SongDetails instance itself).
 Almost all properties are resolved dynamically using indexes and the order of items is very likely to change after the dataset is updated.

 ## Available information